 The primary difference between the two is this: Social psychologists study individuals within a group; sociologists study groups of people.

-Social psychology, according to Ellwood, is “the study of the [individual psychological] origins involved in the development, structure, and functioning of social groups.”
+Social psychology is “the study of the [individual psychological] origins involved in the development, structure, and functioning of social groups.”

 Different Ways of Looking at Similar Issues